brimdata/zed/zng/docs/spec.md

 #SET:set[string]
 #99:record[v:REC,s:SET,r:REC,s2:SET]
 ```
-This ZNG defines a tag for the primitive string type and defines a record
+This TZNG defines a tag for the primitive string type and defines a record
 and references the types accordingly in three values;
 ```
 #0:string